CardKit/cardkit/README.md

 * `ActionCard` to `ActionCard` – this is a Yield relationship
 * `InputCard` to `ActionCard` – this is an Input relationship
 * `TokenCard` to `ActionCard` – this is a Token relationship
-* Value to `InputCard` – this binds a specific data value (wrapped in an `InputBinding`) to an Input card
+* Value to `InputCard` – this binds a specific data value (wrapped in an `InputDataBinding`) to an Input card

 The `bind()` methods are implemented generically, enabling any kind of data to be bound to a card.
 However, there are a few caveats:

 * Input slots are specified with the type of data they are expecting.
 Thus, a type-checking step is performed during binding to ensure that the type of the given data matches the expected type.
 * Everything needs to serialize to and from JSON, including input bindings.
-Because Swift does not currently allow instantiating an instance of a struct from its String type name (e.g. cannot instantiate a struct `Foo` from the string "Foo"), we box the values of bound input using the `InputBinding` enum.
+Because Swift does not currently allow instantiating an instance of a struct from its String type name (e.g. cannot instantiate a struct `Foo` from the string "Foo"), we box the values of bound input using the `InputDataBinding` enum.
 This enum contains cases for commonly-used Swift types (Int, Double, Date, Data), as well as some custom structs that may be useful in CardKit (Coordinate2D, Coordinate3D, etc.).

 ## Hands, Decks & Deck Building